JenteOttie/Goose_Genomics/BeanGoose/!Workflow.md

 ## Population Structure: PCA and Admixture

 To assess the population structure of the Bean Geese, I will make PCAs and Admixture plots using different settings to filter the SNPs generated in the previous step.
-The filtering will be done using Plink version X and VCFtools version 0.1.15.
+The filtering will be done using Plink version 1.07 and VCFtools version 0.1.15.
+The steps below show one example with settings for Hardy-Weinberg, MAF and LD.

 **Convert VCF-file to Plink-format**